Guide to deploying 3rd party JARs to remote repository

 Deploying a 3rd party JAR with a generic POM

-By default, deploy:deploy-file generates a generic POM(.pom) to be deploy together with the 3rd party JAR.
-To disable this feature we should set the generatePOM
+By default, deploy:deploy-file generates a generic POM(.pom) to be deployed together with the 3rd party JAR.
+To disable this feature we should set the generatePOM argument to false.

 -DgeneratePom=false